zootechdrum/Udacity-coffeShop/README.md

 For example, baristas will be able to
     -- See the recipe information.
  Managers will be able to:
-    -- Allow the shop managers to create new drinks and edit existing drinks.
+    --  create new drinks and edit existing drinks.

 #### Virtual Enviornment

-We recommend working within a virtual environment whenever using Python for projects.
+It is recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies